-Brothers Damiano (ex-Pizza Mario and Sugo) and Fausto Zizioli have focused their energies on perfecting the piadina.
+Brothers Damiano, Fausto and Moro Zizioli have focused their energies on perfecting the piadina.
 Hailing from the Emilia-Romagna region of northern Italy, the piadina is a round, lightly scorched flat bread that is rolled out thin on a hotplate and filled with everything from spicy sausage to provolone and eggplant.
-There are 12 variations to choose from, as well as two ever-changing specials, and a secret, not-on-the-menu special, known to the regulars as ‘The Michelle’.
+There are 12 variations to choose from, as well as two ever-changing specials, and a secret, not-on-the-menu special, known to the regulars as "The Michelle".

 Italians do know their coffee, and the folks at La Piadina are no exception.
 The coffee is consistently excellent and best paired with a wedge of mango crostata, fig jam tart, or mini Nutella pockets.